Chapter 7: Faculty Hiring Procedures for Chairs

 Advanced planning can save a great deal of money on air fares.
 When making airline reservations, check dates for a savings in the air fare and check an assortment of flight times and options.
 Airfares of over $500 must be approved by Academic Affairs.

 Payment Method: Ideally, the candidate will book and pay for his or her own flight.
-Then he or she should submit a receipt for reimbursement to the department chair or coordinator who will complete a Travel Expense Reimbursement Form, and forward them to the Academic Affairs Office for the proper account number and authorization.
+Then he or she should submit a receipt for reimbursement to the department chair or coordinator who will complete a Travel Reimbursement Form, and forward them to the Academic Affairs Office for the proper account number and authorization.
 In instances where the candidate is not able to do this, the department chair or coordinator should work with the CSB business office in order to charge the flight to the proper recruitment budget at CSB by using a CSB corporate credit card.
 Please do not charge the flight to an SJU P-Card.

 If a candidate is coming to the interview by way of the airport, he or she will typically either be picked up at the airport by a member of the department (who will be reimbursed for the mileage) or will take Executive Express.
 If the candidate is traveling to campus using a personal vehicle, he or she will be reimbursed for mileage.
 Car rental is only permitted in instances where the cost is the same as or less than the combined executive express and airfare.

-Payment Method: For any of these expenses, the candidate or faculty member should complete a Travel Expense Reimbursement Form and submit it to the Academic Affairs Office for the proper account number and authorization.
+Payment Method: For any of these expenses, the candidate or faculty member should complete a Travel Expenses Reimbursement Form and submit it to the Academic Affairs Office for the proper account number and authorization.
 Please do not charge any of these expenses to an SJU P-Card.

 Unless unavailable, on-campus housing should be reserved for candidates.
 Housing options are as follows: